Nutritional value of tomatoes

 A tomato contains approximately 16-33 calories, depending on the size, tomatoes are 95% water.
 Moreover, tomatoes contain small amounts of calcium, magnesium, iron, phosphorus, potassium, zinc, and copper.

-Certainly, tomatoes are good for your eyesight, as they contain a great amount of beta-carotene (up to 817 mcg per tomato).
-Beta-carotene is an important carotenoid for good vision.
-Only a few foods are rich in beta-carotene.
+Certainly, tomatoes are good for your eyesight, as they contain a great amount of beta-carotene (up to 817 mcg per tomato) and vitamin C. Beta-carotene and vitamin C are an important for good vision.
+But, only a few foods are rich in beta-carotene.

 Above all, tomatoes are a good source of lycopene.
 Lycopene is a powerful antioxidant that decreases the rick of breast and prostate cancer.

 How much vitamin C do we need daily?

 According to the National Institutes of Health, we need only 90 mg of vitamin C a day.

 Plants are the main source of vitamin C. Besides citrus fruits, such as oranges and lemons, many other foods are rich in vitamin C. For instance, broccoli, cabbage, cauliflower, and peppers are all high in vitamin C. See the whole list here.

 How much vitamin C in a tomato?

 Tomato is a good source of vitamin C. Just 100g of raw tomato contains 13.7 mg of vitamin C. That’s 15% DV (Daily Value).

 Moreover, the vitamin C content of a: